berzerk0/GitPage/CTF-Writeups/Zico-Vulnhub.md

 ![a24](https://i.imgur.com/1t6g9WA.png)
 <br>

-`tar` and `zip` are a bit strange to see as sudo-endabled commands.
+`tar` and `zip` are a bit strange to see as sudo-enabled commands.
 Can they be used for code execution?

 I searched online, and found some very interesting information at these [two](https://www.gnu.org/software/tar/manual/html_section/tar_29.html) [sites](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/Tar%20commands%20execution).